Register your company in Hong Kong with our Special Anniversary discount!

 Opening a Business Bank Account in Hong Kong

-Opening a business bank account in Hong Kong as a non-resident involves several steps and requires various documents.
+However, company formation with a bank account as a non-resident involves several steps and requires various documents.
 Here's a detailed breakdown of the requirements.

 • Certificate of Incorporation (CI): Official proof of your company's legal existence in Hong Kong.